The Institute is responsible for ensuring that high-quality apprenticeships and technical education are available to learners.

 The route reviews and occupational maps help us to do this.
 They help us to take an overview of the route and specific apprenticeships that are in scope, so we can ensure that apprenticeships continue to meet our occupational requirements, are relevant and are up to date, and deliver for employers and apprentices.

 The Institute has announced the restart of certain route reviews but due to the impact of COVID-19 on the health and science route, this review is still postponed.
-We will review this situation early next year.

 We will provide further information in due course; however, should you have any questions please contact us.